 - Signatures Required.
 All checks written by the Corporation, demands for money or loans of the Corporation shall be signed by two authorized persons, including the Treasurer, the President, or such other officer(s) or person(s) as the Executive Committee may from time to time designate.
 The Corporation shall not lend money to or use its credit to assist the Corporation’s officers.

 - Allowed Expenditures.
 Spending will be subject to the limits described in the annual budget approved by the members.
 Any member of the Corporation may submit special requests for expenditures to the Executive Committee.
 Special requests shall be discussed and, if approved in a meeting of the general membership, incorporated into the annual budget of the Corporation.
-Only expenditures approved in the annual budget shall be incurred with the exception that, upon the recommendation of the Treasurer, the Executive Committee may approve an expenditure of up to $250.00 for each and any item not specified within the annual budget.
-The Executive Committee shall not exceed a total of $500.00 in non-budgeted expenditures during any one school year.
+Only expenditures approved in the annual budget shall be incurred with the following exception that in regards to any requested and non-budgeted expenditures during the school year that exceed a value of $250.
+The Executive Committee must thoroughly review any supporting documentation and exercise the utmost responsible discretion in approving the request.

 - Authorization.
 The Executive Committee may authorize any officer(s) or agent(s) to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and that authority may be general or confined to specific instances.

 These bylaws may be amended, repealed or altered, or substitute bylaws may be adopted, at any regular meeting of the membership by greater than a two-thirds vote of the members present, provided that the proposed amendments were submitted in writing to the members present for discussion at least one meeting prior to the meeting for which they are scheduled to be voted upon.